 - elbows should be supported and close to your body

-- wrists and hands should lay in-line with your forearms.
+- wrists and hands should be in line with your forearms

 - shoulders should be relaxed

-Your computer monitor should set about arm’s length away from you, and the top of your screen should be just below eye level.
-Keep your monitor and keyboard centered in front of you; constantly twisting your neck to look at a monitor that’s set askew can cause neck and shoulder pain over time.
-“Neck problems such as pinched nerves often refer pain into the shoulder region,” Chris says.
+Your computer monitor should sit about an arm’s length away from you.
+The top of your screen should be just below your eye level.
+Keep your monitor and keyboard centered in front of you.
+Constantly twisting your neck to look at your monitor can cause neck and shoulder pain.
+“Neck problems, such as pinched nerves, often refer pain into the shoulder region,” says Sorrells.

-Try switching your mouse to the left side of your desk (or right if you usually keep it on the left).
-This will ease the workload of your normal mouse-hand.
-This can be a particularly effective move if you tend to have shoulder pain on only one side of your body.
+Try switching your mouse to the other side of your desk.
+This will ease the workload of your normal mouse hand.
+It can be particularly effective if you tend to have shoulder pain on only one side.

-Also, build change into your schedule.
+It may also help to build variety into your schedule.
+Try not to do the same activity for hours at a time.
 “Spread out returning phone calls, using the copier, or speaking with coworkers through the day,” says Chris.
-“That way you’ll switch which muscle groups you are using but will still be productive. “
+“That way you’ll switch which muscle groups you’re using but will still be productive. “